Firedrake/skutil/readme.txt

 assistance, not to recreate computer Harpoon, so I've deliberately not automated some processes.

+Also I run this on a Linux system.
+It'll probably work on Windows or MacOS boxes with perl, but I have no access to such machines and no way of coding for them.

 Very broadly:

 "plot" plots ship positions in a data file, producing images and HTML